 When to see a doctor?

-Depression can damage the brain permanently and cause some areas of the brain to shrink, and the damage can last even when the disease has stopped.
+Depression can damage the brain permanently and cause some areas of the brain to shrink, and the damage can last even when the disease has been cured.
 Up to 20% of depression patients never make a full recovery.

 There are three parts of the brain that appear to play a role in depressive disorder.

-It stores memories.
-Recurring depressive episodes reduce the size of hippocampus.
+Hippocampus stores memories.
+Recurring depressive episodes reduce the size of the hippocampus.
 This can lead to memory problems.

-It is responsible for regulating emotions, making decisions and forming memories.
-Multiple episodes of depression causes prefrontal cortex also shrink.
+It regulates emotions, deciding ability, and memories.
+Multiple episodes of depression cause the prefrontal cortex to shrink.

 It facilitates emotional responses, such as pleasure and fear.
-In depressive disorder, amygdala becomes enlarged and more active.
-It can result in disturbances in sleep and activity patterns.
+In depressive disorder, the amygdala becomes enlarged and more active.
+It can cause disturbances in sleep and activity patterns.

-It is associated with obsessive-compulsive disorder, schizophrenia, dementia and Alzheimer’s disease.
+This retarded production is associated with obsessive-compulsive disorder, schizophrenia, dementia, and Alzheimer’s disease.

 These toxins are associated with brain cancer, brain infections, multiple sclerosis.

-It is no fun and picnic experiencing these symptoms.
-It destroys happiness and peace of mind.
-It wears down mentally and emotionally, and saps the joy from life.
-It causes excessive worry and fear, anger and frustration, impatience with self and others, mood swings, crying spells or suicidal thoughts, insomnia, nightmares, disturbing dreams, trouble concentrating and learning new information, nervousness, forgetfulness, mental confusion, difficulty in making decisions, feeling overwhelmed, irritability and over reaction.
+If you are lucky enough to escape depression with no permanent damage to your brain, let me remind you that even the symptoms are no fun and games.
+Depression destroys happiness and peace of mind.
+It wears down mentally and emotionally and saps the joy from life.
+It comes with excessive worry and fear, anger and frustration, impatience with self and others, mood swings, crying spells or suicidal thoughts, insomnia, nightmares, disturbing dreams, trouble concentrating and learning new information, nervousness, forgetfulness, mental confusion, difficulty in deciding, feeling overwhelmed, irritability and overreaction.

 - Try to be active.

-- Breaking up large tasks into small ones, set priorities and do what you can.
+- Break up large tasks into small ones, set priorities, and do what you can.

-- Spending time with trusted friends or relatives.
+- Spend time with trusted friends or relatives.

-- Postponing important life decisions until feel better.
+- Postpone important life decisions until feel better.